Whitehall London: The 9 Best Reasons to Visit

 A Brief History of Whitehall

-Whitehall London holds a rich historical legacy as a significant thoroughfare and administrative centre.
+Whitehall has a significant historical legacy as a major thoroughfare and administrative centre.

-Its history dates back to the Middle Ages when it was the location of the Palace of Whitehall, the principal residence of English monarchs.
+Its history dates back to the Middle Ages, when it housed the Palace of Whitehall, the principal residence of English monarchs.

 Over the centuries, Whitehall became synonymous with government institutions and power.